Clinical Practicum Placements

 Forensic Psychology

-The Forensic Psychiatry Program at SJHH offers secure inpatient, as well as outpatient services for justice involved individuals with mental health issues.
-The Forensic rotation includes opportunities for training under the supervision of 4 registered psychologists specializing in forensics (Drs.
-Mini Mamak, Heather Moulden, Bruno Losier, and Peter Sheridan).
+The Forensic Psychiatry Program at SJHH offers secure inpatient, as well as outpatient services for legally involved persons who demonstrate symptoms of major mental disorder.
+The Forensic rotation includes opportunities for training under the supervision of 3 registered psychologists specializing in forensic psychology (Drs.
+Mini Mamak, Heather Moulden, and Peter Sheridan) as well as, doctoral candidate Ilvy Goosens, who will be joining the psychology team under supervised practice this year.

 Training experiences include: